apoorvagnihotri/apoorv-path-appointment-book/SIMPLIFIED_EMAIL_SYSTEM.md

     *   Admin users can be assigned the `admin` role manually in the Supabase dashboard.

 2.  **Protected Routes**:
-    *   A new `AdminLayout` component wraps all administrative routes.
+    *   A new `AdminLayout` component wraps administrative routes like the dashboard.
     *   It checks if the logged-in user has the `admin` role.
     *   If the user is not an admin, they are redirected to a "Not Found" page.
+    *   The `/assign-booking/:token` route is publicly accessible but secured by the unique `token` in the URL, which acts as a one-time access key.

 3.  **Implementation Details**:
     *   **Migration**: `supabase/migrations/20250830000002_add_role_to_profiles.sql`